volkanagun/ILPEngine/docs/Query Optimization.md

 # Query Optimization

-**SiLP** uses two algorithms for query optimization.
-The first is an iterative search algorithm that selects the next best variable for the join order through optimizing the selection heuristics and the second is a graph algorithm that selects the best candidate through scoring a weight heuristic to other variables.
-This algorithm uses a BellmanFord Shortest Path to score the variable.
-As seen here, query optimization is done only ordering variables and predicates when a query is given.
+**SiLP** uses two algorithms for query optimization:

+1. An iterative search algorithm that selects the next best variable for the join order by optimizing selection heuristics.
+2. A graph algorithm that selects the best candidate by scoring a weight heuristic relative to other variables.
+This algorithm uses the Bellman-Ford shortest path to score variables.

+As shown here, query optimization is performed by ordering variables and predicates when a query is given.

 ```scala
 val engine = Engine(database)